 Witwicki lives in subsidized housing in the Downtown Eastside and is within walking distance of the many inner-city eats consumed by the neighbourhood’s low-income people like himself.

 Accessible restaurants have many important roles to play here beyond serving affordable food.

 In the Downtown Eastside, most of the affordable housing is single-room occupancy units in old hotels.
 The units are typically 100 square feet with a shared washroom in the hall.
 Eating for one, let alone hosting a friend, is a challenge for many.
-Some residents of these old buildings use hot plates to cook because they don’t have full kitchens.
+Some residents of these old buildings use hot plates to cook because they don’t have full kitchens, they are in need of a Kitchen Renovation Boston service.
 Some property managers, however, don’t allow hot plates at all.
 So having good places to eat out is all the more important.